-Games.
+Games

 Games, not worksheets or flash cards, provide practice.
-The games, found in the Math Card Games book, can be played as many times as necessary until proficiency or memorization takes place.
-They are as important to learning math as books are to reading.
-The Math Card Games book also includes extra games for the child needing more help, and some more challenging games for the advanced child.
+The games, found in the Math Card Games book, should be played as many times as necessary until proficiency or memorization takes place.
+Games are important to learning math, just as books are important to learning reading.

+The Math Card Games book includes extra games for the students needing more help and more challenging games for the advanced students.